garden-io/garden/docs/misc/adopting-garden.md

 At this point, you can start using Garden to consolidate workflows and tooling across the entire organisation.
 You can e.g. create [templates](../features/config-templates.md) that allow you to author re-useable config that can be shared across teams to ensure consistency and compliance.

 Similarly you can add [custom commands](../features/custom-commands.md) to standarize workflows and add our [Pulumi](../garden-for/pulumi/README.md) or [Terraform](../garden-for/terraform/README.md) to truly codify your entire delivery process—including infrastructure provisioning.

-You can learn more in [this blog post](https://garden.io/blog/garden-linkerd) on building the perfect internal developer platform with Linkerd and Garden.

 ## Next Steps